DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 - Title of the itinerary
 - Target destination
 - Duration and estimated price
+- People assisting the itinerary
 - Average rating
-- Icons for relevant accessibility features (if present)
+- Icons for relevant accessibility features

 This structure allows users to quickly assess and compare itineraries before choosing one to explore in detail.